See what mortgage you qualify for

 If you’re like most homeowners, you’re probably looking for ways to get the most value out of your home.
-Fortunately, there’s a way to do that come April 15 (hint: the tax filing deadline).
-You can do it by using the mortgage interest deduction.
+Fortunately, there’s a way to do that come April 18, 2023 (hint: the 2022 tax filing deadline) by using the mortgage interest deduction.

 Essentially, you alert the IRS to all the money you paid in interest on your home, and in exchange, you get to use that same amount to lower your tax bill.